Golf Club Faces Class Action Lawsuit

-Are You on the PGCC Equity Membership Refund Waiting List?
+Class Action Lawsuit: Are You on the PGCC Equity Membership Refund Waiting List?
 Did You Get the Wrong Refund Amount?

-Self Serving Business Practices and Harm to Resigned Members
+Self-Serving Business Practices and Harm to Resigned Members

 According to the June 4th, 2013 PGCC legal committee meeting minutes, board and staff members question attorneys about the equity membership refunds.
 A copy of the meeting notes is available by clicking on the document to the right.